Great leaders don't just manage people

 Shame and disbelief war within me.
 How could I not be in the top seven?
 The rational part of my brain tries to reason that it's just the first training session, but my ego drowns out that voice.

 “I don’t want to play in the B team.
 I want to play in the A Team.
 I’m better than at least 3 players in the team he picked.
 This is BS.
 He’s made a mistake.
 I’m going to prove him wrong.
 He doesn’t know what he’s doing.”
+I feel my eyes involuntarily roll upward and my head turning away in a childish gesture I can't stop.

 The game starts and finishes quickly.
 I play well, objectively.
 Call it an 8/10.
 I was the best player on the B team.
 But, I’m still fuming inside.
 I don’t want to be on the damn B team.
+As we dry off, Andrew's eyes lock onto mine.
+My stomach drops as he beckons me over.
+This is it, I've blown my chance before we've even started.

 “I saw you roll your eyes at me when I didn’t pick you in the starting team.”